Welcome to the home of Northumbria University’s Social and Cultural Geographies Research Group.

 Funding has been secured from a range of sources including the Arts and Humanities Research Council (AHRC), Economic and Social Research Council (ESRC), the European Union, the British Academy, the Leverhulme Trust, the Marsden Fund of the Royal Society of New Zealand, third sector organisations and local government.

-Current areas of research includes: creative industries; geographies of crime; geopolitics; labour geographies; media convergence; migration and everyday b/ordering; platform capitalism; sex work; visual methodologies.
+Current areas of research includes: creative industries; geographies of crime; geopolitics; labour geographies; media convergence; migration and everyday b/ordering; platform capitalism; sex work; visual methodologies; consumption and waste

 Membership of the group stretches across all four Faculties of the University.